Nov 19 2008

 Pride comes before a fall, and glory belongs to God.
 There are times when to stand tall, we must lay low.
 Half a word is sufficient for the well behaved, when it gets into his heart it becomes full.
 Think before you talk.
 Bone glory!
 We’ll get a lot more done, if we don’t care who takes the glory!

-60 Responses to “Sudden Death”
+60 thoughts on “Sudden Death”

 deolu,u re indeed a dedicated person!I must say u re true to what u re doing.I’m devouring some of the foods(inspiring messages) u av on ur blog and here u re with anoda.Thank you.